Pillow Fight Set of DINOSAURS Trex vs Triceratops fighting pillowcases

 From our Original Art Series of PILLOW FIGHTING

-Be sure to check out all our different designs in our PILLOW FIGHTING section, new designs added daily!
+Be sure to check out all our different pillowcase designs in our PILLOW FIGHTING section, new designs added daily!

-What an ART statement to have these dueling pillowcases adorn your bed!
+What an ART statement to have these dinosaur pillowcases adorn your bed!
 Makes the GREATEST conversation piece!
 Age Old Battle- The sword-headed Triceratops vs. the Mightiest of Dinosaurs- the Trex- ready to cut lose, in this perfect play-on-words PILLOW FIGHT, ready to fight for their life!
 These pillows hilariously welcome you to pick them up and start fighting each other with them :-)

 These moving ART pieces make THE most original and unique gift!